stephen3m/4061-Project-3/Readme.md

 **How you designed your program for Parallel image processing**
 In main, we will spawn one processing thread and n # of worker threads.
 We will do this by using one pthread_create for the processing thread and a for loop with pthread_create inside for the worker threads.
-Next, in processing, it will traverse through a directory and for every .png image file it finds, it will add an entry to the global request queue.
-For our queue, we have created two functions: dequeue_request and enqueue_request.
+Next, in processing, it will traverse through the input directory, and for every .png image file it finds, it will add an entry to the global request queue.
+For our queue, we used a linked list implementation and we have created two functions: dequeue_request and enqueue_request.
 For both of these functions, because we are accessing the global request queue, we need a mutex lock.
-We added pthread_mutex_lock(&queue_mut); at the beginning and pthread_mutex_unlock(&queue_mut); at the end of each function.
+To ensure that the request queue is only being modified by one thread, we use pthread_mutex_lock and pthread_mutex_unlock.
-When the processing thread finishes traversing the directory, we need to broadcast to all worker threads that it has finished traversal.
-We do this by using pthread_cond_broadcast (condition variable will be used here).
-After, it will enter a while loop that calls pthread_cond_wait while the length of the queue is greater than 0.
-Here, another condition variable is needed for wait.
+When the processing thread finishes traversing the directory, we need to broadcast to all worker threads that it has finished the traversal.
+We do this by setting the global variable done_traversing to 1 and then using pthread_cond_broadcast to broadcast to all the worker threads that the processing thread has finished traversal.
+After, we have a while loop that continues to loop until all the workers are finished processing the request queue.
-When it exits from the while loop, it will call pthread_cond_broadcast to let the workers know they should exit.
+When it exits from the while loop, the processing thread will check that the number of image files passed into the queue is equal to the total number of images processed by the workers.
+Then the processing thread will broadcast to the worker threads using a semaphore that they can exit.
-For the worker threads, each one will call pthread_cond_wait to wait for there to be an entry in the request queue.
-There will be two condition variables to let it know if it should either exit or if there is work to be done.
-When the worker accesses the request queue to grab an entry, we need a mutex lock here to ensure that no other threads are making changes to the queue at the same time.
-Each worker thread will also call log_pretty_print.
-Inside this function, we need a mutex lock since we are printing information to one output file.
-This ensures that the file isn't being accessed and changed at the same time by another thread.
+For the worker threads, we have an outer while(1) loop where we have an inner while loop where we account for the condition where the queue is empty, but the processing thread still needs to add files to the queue.
+This is done by having the worker thread wait for a signal from the processing thread indicating work to be done.
+If there is work to do, the worker thread will process the image from the queue to rotate it and put it in the output folder.
+The worker thread also calls log_pretty_print to print to the console.
+Once the queue is empty and the global variable done_traversing is 1, this indicates that the processing thread is done working and there is no more work left to do, so the worker thread can exit.

 At the end of main, it will join the processing thread and all worker threads.
-We free our mallocs, close our opened directory, and destroy the initialized mutex locks and condition variables.
+We free our mallocs, close our opened directory and file, and destroy the initialized mutex locks, semaphores, and condition variables.